configcat/java-sdk/DEPLOY.md

 # Steps to deploy
 ## Preparation
 1. Run tests
-3. Increase the version in the gradle.properties file.
+3. Increase the version in the `gradle.properties` file.
+4. Commit & Push
 ## Publish
 Use the **same version** for the git tag as in the properties file.
 - Via git tag